Motherhood Madness: Why Mums are Not Really Mums

 Never mind the 10,000 plus social science studies from the past 30 years that tell us the exact opposite: that family structure very much does matter, and children do best when raised by their own biological mother and father.
 They want to overlook the mountain of data on this issue, and confuse us with their silly little word games.

-Indeed, anyone familiar with the agendas of the radical feminists and homosexual lobby will instantly recognize what is going on here.
+Indeed, anyone familiar with the agendas of the radical feminists and homosexual lobby will instantly recognise what is going on here.
 It is an attempt to radically redefine the nature of family, and to convince us that gender is simply a social construct.
 Such people argue that there are far more than just two genders: many claim that there are eight or ten different genders.
 And plenty of different sexualities as well.

 Thus one can be a homosexual today, a transgendered person tomorrow, a bi-sexual the next week, and so on.
 One can be male today, female tomorrow, and some other permutation the next day.
 Sexuality and gender are fluid and changing, with no biological basis whatsoever.
 Notice the number of times the authors try to poo-poo the idea that motherhood has anything to do with biology.